port-labs/port-docs/docs/tutorials/complete-use-cases/service-locking.md

 ![Workflow fail graph](./../../../static/img/tutorial/complete-use-cases/service-locking/workflow-fail-graph.png)

-And looking at the step that failed, you can see that the failure is due to the value of the `locked` field:
+When you will look at the step that failed, you will see that the failure is due to the value of the `locked` field:

 ![Lock check step](./../../../static/img/tutorial/complete-use-cases/service-locking/workflow-lock-message.png)

-If if you set the value of the `locked` field to `false`, the workflow will perform the deployment without any issue:
+If you set the value of the `locked` field to `false`, the workflow will perform the deployment without any issue:

 ![Workflow success graph](./../../../static/img/tutorial/complete-use-cases/service-locking/workflow-success-graph.png)

 ## Summary

-This was just one example of the use of Port's GitHub Action in your CI/CD pipelines.
-By querying and creating Entities during your CI process, you can make your CI jobs more dynamic and responsive, without having to edit `yml` files and pushing new code to your repository.
+This was just a single example of Port's GitHub Action value in your CI/CD pipelines.
+By querying and creating Entities during your CI process, you can make your CI jobs even more dynamic and responsive, without having to edit `yml` files and push new code to your repository.

 If this use case helped you, check out our guide to [using Port in your CI/CD](../use-port-in-your-cicd.md).